karimluna/karimluna/README.md

 # Karim Luna
 > I like to read and understand how to apply new technologies to meaningful problems.

-**Applied AI Engineer**: LLM agents, ML systems, distributed infrastructure.
+**AI Engineer**: LLM agents, ML systems, distributed infrastructure.
 Chemical engineering background applied to process optimization & intelligent control.